plaid/plaid-ruby/README.md

 Any methods making API calls will result in an exception raised unless the response code is "200: Success" or "210: MFA Required".

-`Plaid::Error` is returned in response to API internal server errors.
+`Plaid::ApiError` is returned in response to API internal server errors.

 Read more about response codes and their meaning in the [Plaid documentation](https://plaid.com/docs/api).